Configuration

 }

-Under the hood, Data I/O uses Typesafe config to parse the configuration file, which means you can benefit from every additional feature that it provides.
+Under the hood, Data I/O uses Typesafe Config from Lightbend to parse the configuration file, which means you can benefit from every additional feature that it provides.
 For more information, head to the dedicated GitHub repository.